pmndrs/component-material/README.md

 <frag.emissivemap_fragment
   replaceChunk
   children={`
-    my custom shader which will replace all the chunk related to emissivemap_fragment `}
+  // my custom shader which will replace all the chunk related to emissivemap_fragment`}
 />
 ```